Why do singers need to learn anatomy of the voice?

 As I learned the hard way, it’s incredibly difficult to sing with muscle tension, especially in your upper body.
 Jaw, tongue, neck, shoulders, belly, hip joints - all of these are out to get you and make your singing a living hell.

-So let’s learn about those parts which we need to either engage or relax, so that we can sing without straining.
+So let’s learn about those parts which we need to either engage or relax, so that we can sing without straining and avoid getting hoarse.
 There are a few articles on the website advising on how to work with your body for singing, such as yoga poses to sing in.

 Trust voice teachers: to an extent